Kulturkaufhaus Dussmann: Building

 The building complex was developed and built by the architects Miroslav Volf (Saarbrücken), and Mario Campi and Franco Pessina (both Lugano).
 It was designed in modern style but with references to the historical tradition of street-level development, using modern building materials and arcades.

 The office building has eight floors, of which the five lower floors are used for sales, while the upper floors serve as the headquarters of the German Dussmann Group.
 Other tenants include Vodafone, two restaurateurs, a coffeehouse operator and, since 2008, Care Germany.

 The two lower shop areas are designed with a central aisle that is open to the sky via a pyramid-shaped glass roof.
 The media department store houses around 10.5 million products and over 800,000 cultural media such as books, audio recordings, film, sheet music and design.
-The English & International Bookshop offer international literature, and in the KulturManufaktur costumers can produce their own records and printed matter.
+The English & International Bookshop offer international literature, and in the KulturManufaktur customers can produce their own records and printed matter.

 An original sphinx of Hatshepsut (1475 BC), a permanent loan from the Egyptian Museum of Berlin, sits in the entrance area of the building.
 The wall next to the escalators features a vertical garden, designed in 2012 by the French botanist Patrick Blanc.
 The green and irrigated tropical landscape of 270 square meters consists of over 6,600 plants and is called the Mur Végétal (vegetable wall) by the artist.
 The light artwork Lunatique neoonly No. 8.
 (1999) by the French artist François Morellet is installed on a side wall.